KennanHunter/iu-devtools/README.md

 # Developer Tools

-Developed by Jules Fagard and Kennan Hunter
+Developed by "JR-Koders" and Kennan Hunter